ethicalhack3r/ethicalhack3r.github.io/_posts/2015-04-17-scanner-outbound-calls.markdown

 \r\n\r\n
 The legitimate concern of some people online has been that client information may now be leaked to Burp or worse leaked to the Internet if the third-party server Burp uses is ever compromised. "
 ---
-Today Burp Suite announced the release of a new feature they call [http://blog.portswigger.net/2015/04/introducing-burp-collaborator.html](Burp Collaborator) which is enabled by default.
+Today Burp Suite announced the release of a new feature they call [Burp Collaborator](http://blog.portswigger.net/2015/04/introducing-burp-collaborator.html) which is enabled by default.

 By default this new feature makes use of a third-party server hosted by Burp to detect vulnerabilities which are not easily detectable in the usual "request<->response" method most vulnerability scanners use.